metagenlab/zAMP/docs/_build/html/_sources/pages/execution.rst.txt

 ************************************************************************
 6. Make sure Snakemake is available
 ************************************************************************
-The recommended way to install *Snakemake* is to create a dedicated `*Conda* environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_. (see Setup_).
+The recommended way to install *Snakemake* is to create a dedicated `Conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_. (see :ref:`Setup`).
 Thus, make sure to activate this environment.

 *for instance*::